kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 That's alright, but not really good.
 We worked with 2 parameters here only, and both produced relatively short execution times.
 What about a long parameter list and really long execution times?
 We just wouldn't be able to interpret what's going on.

 That's why we need a database solution here.
+Fortunately, we have one at our disposal.
+This makes debugging much more comfortable.

+With the browser, we can see single messages, but if the process is started from the shell, we need to use a log file.
+Both methods are very hard to analyze.
+With a database table, you can always select exactly what you're interested in.
+That's a great help.

     M:7727678 [tmp]>SHOW CREATE TABLE tsmst\G
     *************************** 1. row ***************************